 - Simmer over medium heat for 5 to 10 minutes then add the lemon juice and maple syrup.

 - Set aside, let cool completely and then filter the syrup.
-You can clean and cut your fruit while the syrup has cooled.
+You can clean and cut your fruit while the syrup cool down.

 - Put your fruit in the syrup and store your salad in the refrigerator.